On this page

 We are curious minds and therefore our interests evolve together with discoveries.
 Yet, the central topic persists: the processing of RNA molecules, and how defects may lead to disease.
 Within such a broad topic, we focus on “non-canonical RNA splicing”, driving splicing of pre-tRNAs and Xbp1 mRNA during the Unfolded Protein Response.
 We dissect these processes at the biochemical, cellular and structural levels.
 An overarching question is, which factors catalyze and regulate non-canonical RNA splicing?
 A central player is the tRNA ligase complex, which keeps surprising us with recent links to oxidative stress, dedicated isoforms in nucleus and cytoplasm, a particular degradation pathway, and a potential role in RNA export pathways.
 Through a privately funded project – dbaexperiment.org – and with a biochemical approach, we aim to reveal the molecular mechanism leading to Diamond Blackfan Anemia Syndrome (DBAS) caused by a missense mutation in RPS19.

 The Martinez Lab uses molecular biology, biochemistry and bioinformatics to identify key players in RNA metabolism and study their functions.
-This “in vitro” approach is boosted by structural biology and proteomics.
+This “in vitro” approach entails protein purification, co-evolution analysis, immunoprecipitation, mass spectrometry and tailored cell lines, and is boosted by “in vivo” and “in silico” structural biology.
 In vivo studies – mutating or deleting target genes – have been, and are being done through collaborations.
-In essence, the Lab embraces curiosity-driven, basic science with a keen interest in links to disease and potential cures.
+In essence, the Lab embraces curiosity-driven, solid and well-controlled basic science, with a keen interest in links to disease and potential cures.

 Javier Martinez obtained his PhD in Argentina, characterizing “cruzipain”, a major cysteine-proteinase in Trypanosoma cruzi.
 As a Post-Doc, he turned into RNA biology to identify the poly(A) ribonuclease PARN and the RNA-induced silencing complex – RISC – in human cells.
 As a Junior Group Leader at IMBA, Javier and his team discovered and characterized the RNA kinase CLP1 and the tRNA ligase complex, and these findings redirected his laboratory towards non-canonical RNA splicing, an essential pathway for the maturation of transfer RNAs.
 Javier is a Group Leader at the Max Perutz Labs and Professor of the Medical University of Vienna.
 Long time ago (!) – Javier used to be youth champion of table tennis in Argentina.
 He is also a football (River Plate, Barcelona and Manchester City) and a Formula 1 fan, but group meetings do not deal with these topics…

 The process of pre-tRNA splicing requires removal of a single intron by the TSEN complex and joining of the resulting exon halves.
-The tRNA ligase activity remained elusive for three decades.
-In 2011, we identified HSPC117/RTCB as the catalytic subunit of the tRNA ligase complex.
-To catalyse multiple ligation reactions, the ligase requires Archease – also identified in our laboratory – as a co-factor.
+The tRNA ligase activity remained elusive for three decades until 2011, when we identified HSPC117/RTCB as the catalytic subunit of the tRNA ligase complex.
+To become active for ligation, the tRNA ligase complex requires Archease – also identified in our laboratory – as a co-factor.
 In addition, the tRNA ligase complex is responsible for the ligation of Xbp1-mRNA exons during the Unfolded Protein Response.

 The oxidoreductase PYROXD1 uses NAD(P) as an antioxidant to sustain tRNA ligase activity in pre-tRNA splicing and unfolded protein response.